junho328/LLM_Collab_Code_Generation/README.md

 ## Settings

-### Joint Action Modes
+### Joint Action

 `magrpo.joint_mode` determines how to combine each agent’s G generations into joint actions at each turn.
-Two modes are supported: `align` (default), which pairs the g‑th generation of every agent to form G joint actions per node; and `cross`, which forms the Cartesian product within a node, yielding G^N joint actions per node (N agents).
-Total leaf joint trajectories after T turns (no early termination): `align` → G^T; `cross` → (G^N)^T = G^{N·T}.
+Two modes are supported: 'align' (default), which pairs the g‑th generation of every agent to form G joint actions per node; and 'cross', which forms the Cartesian product within a node, yielding G^N joint actions per node (N agents).
+Total leaf joint trajectories after T turns (no early termination): align → G^T; cross → G^{N·T}.

 Aligned is faster in wall‑time (fewer sibling evaluations per node), while cross is more sample‑efficient (better value estimation) without extra VRAM because it reuses the same G generations per agent and only crosses them within the node.
 We never cross across different nodes/prompts; this preserves causal state consistency (actions are conditioned on the same prompts), keeps siblings comparable for the baseline/advantage, maintains correct credit assignment (log‑probs matched to rewards from the same state), and remains computationally tractable.

-### Advantage Calculation
+### Advantage

-`magrpo.normalize_advantage` is false by default.
-When true, compute z-scored advantages over sibling returns; when false, use a mean baseline without normalization.

-`magrpo.epsilon_clip` clamps the advantage to [-epsilon_clip, +epsilon_clip] after normalization (default: None).
-0 or None skips clamping entirely.

-We do not apply the importance sampling ratio because the policy changes slowly with LLMs, and the ratio is close to 1.0.
-This avoids numerical instability from multiplying many small probabilities.
+Advantages are used to optimize the agents policies, which use a mean baseline without any standard‑deviation normalization to make training unbiased (see [Dr. GRPO](https://arxiv.org/pdf/2503.20783)).
+We do not apply importance sampling ratios either, since our training is in an on-policy manner (the same policy is used for sampling and training).

-### Number of Turns
+### Number of Samples

-`magrpo.num_turns` determines the number of turns (default: 2).
-Leaf counts grow with T: `aligned` → G^T; `cross` → G^{N·T}.
+`magrpo.num_turns` is the number of turns in training and evaluation, and `magrpo.num_generations` is the number of samples per generation.
+Leaf (total samples at current turn) counts grow with T: `aligned` → G^T; `cross` → G^{N·T}.
 At each node, the sibling set (competing joint actions under the same prompt/context/turn) has size G for `aligned`, and G^N for `cross`.
 The policy‑gradient baseline is the mean return over these siblings at that node, i.e., advantage Aᵢ = Returnᵢ − mean_sibling(Return).

-### Early Termination
+### Termination

-`magrpo.termination_threshold` is used to incentivize agents to find high‑reward solutions quickly, instead of expanding the full Monte Carlo tree.
-At each node (branch, turn), compute the mean immediate reward across that node’s sibling joint actions; if the mean exceeds the threshold, that branch stops expanding at this turn and the trainer backpropagates from the truncated subtree.
+`magrpo.termination_threshold` is used to incentivize agents to find high‑reward solutions quickly instead of expanding the full Monte Carlo tree.
+At each node (branch, turn), we compute the mean immediate reward across that node’s sibling joint actions; if the mean exceeds the threshold, that branch stops expanding at this turn and the trainer backpropagates from the truncated subtree.
 Other branches continue.

-### 2+Turn Prompt
+### New Prompts

-`external.original_prompt` and `external.previous_response` both default as `true`.
-2+ turn prompts include both the original first‑turn problem prompt and the previous response by default to preserve full context; you can shorten the context by setting either to `false` (for example, keep only the previous response to reduce tokens while retaining the most recent interaction).
+`external.original_prompt` and `external.previous_response` both default as true.
+2+ turn prompts include both the original first‑turn problem prompt and the previous response by default to preserve full context; you can shorten the context by setting either to false (for example, keep only the previous response to reduce tokens while retaining the most recent interaction).

 ### External Modes

-`external.mode` is set to 'level_feedback' by default.
+`external.mode` is used to imitate the environment transition, which is set to 'level_feedback' by default.
 This gives additional information from external to prompts in the following turns; 'level_feedback' attaches test‑driven diagnostics, while alternatives include:

-- `expert_edits`: an LLM proposes edits; prompts include edit suggestions plus context.
+- 'expert_edits': an LLM proposes edits; prompts include edit suggestions plus context.
-- `level_passed` / `passed`: binary outcome oriented prompts with minimal context.
+- 'level_passed' / 'passed': binary outcome oriented prompts with minimal context.
-- `plain`: no diagnostics, but still includes previous response (unless disabled) and a "Revise ..." instruction.
+- 'plain': no diagnostics, but still includes previous response (unless disabled) and a "revise your previous response" instruction.

 Specific settings for 'level_feedback' is `external.sandbox_slice`, which controls how many eval tests to include in the feedback.
 By default, sandbox executes only the first assert (sandbox_slice=1).
 Use all eval tests by setting `external.sandbox_slice` to 0, None, or 'all'.
 Negative values use the last asserts. `external.sandbox_slice` only affects analysis-based modes ('level_feedback', 'level_passed', 'passed'), and it has no effect on 'expert_edits'.

 Specific settings for 'expert_edits' is `external.expert_edits_model`, which controls which LLM to use for proposing edits.
 By default, it uses DeepSeek-Coder.
-You can also change it to Claude-3, GPT-4, once you have keys/tokens in your global environment variables.
+You can also change it to Claude, GPT, and other models, once you have keys/tokens in your environment.

 ### Output

-`output.save_model` is set to `false` by default because of the huge storage required by multiple LLMs. `verbose` is used for debug printing on cluster if set to be true, but it is default to be false and you can only see a tqdm bar that shows the training progress.
-You can also turn on `magrpo.log_code_levels` to log the level-rewards during training, but it will crazily slow down the training.
+`output.save_model` is set to 'false' by default because of the huge storage required by multiple LLMs. `output.verbose` is used for debug printing on cluster if set to be true, but it is default to be false and you can only see a tqdm bar that shows the training progress.